-The Hotspot Shield app for Windows, macOS, and Linux has one of the cleanest and most intuitive interfaces I’ve used.
-You can see all the information you need at a glance, such as server, speed, latency, data usage, and server load.
+When it comes to usability, the Hotspot Shield app for Windows and macOS has one of the cleanest and most intuitive interfaces I’ve used.
+You can see all the information you need at a glance, such as servers, speed, latency, data usage, and server load.

-Hotspot Shield’s interface for mobile devices is also straightforward, but it’s missing additional information available on the desktop versions (including speed, data usage, and latency).
+Hotspot Shield’s interface for mobile devices is also straightforward, but it’s missing all of the additional information available on the desktop versions.
+There’s also no option to change your connection protocol.

-Hotspot Shield provides browser extensions for Chrome and Firefox.
-An extension is a fast way to get internet protection instead of opening the VPN app every time you want to connect.
+If you use Chrome or Firefox, Hotspot Shield has browser extensions that block annoying ads and encrypt your data right in your browser.
 It also allows you to pick specific sites to bypass the VPN.
-I’m a big fan of this feature as I can unblock streaming sites without changing the localization of other websites.
-This means that I can watch Netflix in the US and still access my local bank account without the site thinking I’m in the US.
+I’m a big fan of this feature as I can access streaming sites without changing the localization of other websites.

 A clear upside to this service is how easy it is to install.
 During my tests, I was able to get the VPN set up and start using it in under 2 minutes.

-You can uninstall Hotspot Shield on Windows by opening “Programs and Features” in the control panel and removing it.
+You can uninstall Hotspot Shield quickly and easily on Windows by opening “Programs and Features” in the control panel and removing it.
 On Mac, simply drag the Hotspot Shield app from “Applications” to “Trash.”

 On Android, hold down on the app and click “Uninstall.”
 You can also drag the app to “Uninstall” to remove it.
-On iOS, hold down the app and click the “X” at the top of the app to uninstall.
+If you use iOS, just hold down the app and click the “X” at the top of the app to uninstall.